FeanorTheElf/feanor-math/Readme.md

 ## Tipps for achieving optimal performance

  - Use `lto = "fat"` in the `Cargo.toml` of your project.
 This is absolutely vital to enable inlining across crate boundaries, and can have a huge impact if you extensively use rings that have "simple" basic arithmetic - like `zn_64::Zn` or `primitive_int::StaticRing`.
  - Different parts of this library are at different stages of optimization.
-While I have spent some time on finite fields and the FFT algorithms, for example integer factorization are currently relatively slow.
+While I have spent some time on finite fields and the FFT algorithms, for example working over rationals is currently somewhat slow.
  - If you extensively use rings whose elements require dynamic memory allocation, be careful to use a custom allocator, e.g. one from [`feanor-mempool`](https://github.com/FeanorTheElf/feanor-mempool).
  - The default arbitrary-precision integer arithmetic is somewhat slow.
 Use the feature "mpir" together with an installation of the [mpir](https://github.com/wbhart/mpir) library if you heavily use arbitrary-precision integers.
+ - Write your code so that it is easy to replace ring types and other generic parameters! `feanor-math` often provides different implementations of the same thing, but with different performance characteristics (e.g. `SparsePolyRing` vs `DensePolyRing`, `KaratsubaAlgorithm` vs `FFTBasedConvolution` and so on).
+If your code makes it easy to replace one with the other, you can just experiment which version gives the best performance. `feanor-math` supports that by exposing basically all interfaces through traits.